dart-lang/language/working/0546-patterns/records-feature-specification.md

 ```

 *The grammar is exactly the same as `parameterTypeList` in function types but
-without `()`, `required`, and optional positional parameters since those don't
+without `required`, and optional positional parameters since those don't apply
-apply to record types.
+to record types.
 A record type can't appear in an `extends`, `implements`,
 `with`, or mixin `on` clause, which is enforced by being a production in `type`
 and not `typeNotVoid`.*

+The type `()` is the type of an empty record with no fields.

 It is a compile-time error if a record type has any of:

 *   The same field name more than once.

-*   No named fields and only one positional field. *This isn't ambiguous, since
+*   Only one positional field and no trailing comma. *This isn't ambiguous,
-    there are no parenthesized type expressions in Dart.
-But there is no reason
+    since there are no parenthesized type expressions in Dart.
+But prohibiting
-    to allow single positional element record types when the corresponding
-    record values are prohibited.*
+    this is symmetric with record expressions and leaves the potential for
+    later support for parentheses for grouping in type expressions.*

 *   A field named `hashCode`, `runtimeType`, `noSuchMethod`, or `toString`.

 *   A field name that starts with an underscore.

+*   A field name that collides with the synthesized getter name of a positional
+    field. *For example: `(int, $0: int)` since the named field '$0' collides
+    with the getter for the first positional field.*

 ### No record type literals